FIWARE/tutorials.NGSI-v2/docs/historic-context-flume.md

 > **Troubleshooting:** What if the response is blank ?
 >
-> -   To check that a docker container is running try
+> -   To check that a docker container is running try:
 >
 > ```
 > docker ps